theQRL/docs.theqrl.org/_docs/mining/full-node.md

-# QRL Testnet (Instructions for beta testers)

-You are welcome to install the beta version and join the testnet.
-Be aware that work is in progress and there might be frequent breaking changes.
-It's best to start with a fresh install of Ubuntu 16.04.
+---
+title: Running A QRL Full Node
+categories: mining
+tags: mining
+---

+Running a full node is easy and helps strengthen the QRL network.
+You can run QRL on most operating systems, though Ubuntu 16.04 is recommended.

+You should have a basic understanding of the CLI before attempting to set this up, it isn't really all that tough.
+Every answer you need is out there already, search online or drop into the QRL chat for help.

+**Plan for the future!**

+Make sure the computer you are using has enough power to handle the load of the mining operation.
+Low power computers do not run full nodes very well and are not recommended.
+You will also need enough storage to keep the chain as it grows in the future.
+A few hundred gig HDD/SSD to sync the chain on long term to be safe.

+* * *

+**Note**

-> Note if you build on a small VPS or other light weight hardware you may run into issues building the package.
+*If you build on a small VPS or other light weight hardware you may run into issues building the package.
 Make sure you have enough *RAM* and enable *SWAP* if needed.
+Also ensure the HDD is large enough!*

+* * *

 ### Minimum Hardware Requirements

-* Most Linux / Unix based systems
+* Most Linux / Unix based systems should work
 * Any x86 or x64 based processor
 * Support for AES-NI
 * Enough space for the blockchain growth.

+## Ubuntu 16.04

-## Update and Dependencies
+### Update

+Update your system ensuring you have the latest packages.

 ```bash
 # Issue the following command to update software